YuvalHilay/Dopamine-Booster-Game/README.md

 2. **Positive Reinforcement:** Rewards and progress tracking encourage users to build habits and celebrate milestones.
 3. **Cognitive Development:** Quizzes stimulate cognitive functions and promote learning in various subjects.
 4. **Accessible Design:** Multilingual support and adaptive UI cater to a wide audience, ensuring inclusivity.
-5. **Collaborative Learning:** Enables collaboration between teachers and students to foster a supportive learning environment.
+5. **Collaborative Learning:** Enables collaboration between teachers and students to foster a supportive learning environment in school or at home.

 ---